DougByte7/coursera-vr-specialization/README.md

 A dedicated PC VR headset such as Oculus Quest 2.

 # Description
-This is a demo scene of what I want to turn into an Escape Room game.
+This Unity project is a demo scene of what I want to turn into an Escape Room game.
 You will be standing inside an ancient fantasy temple/dungeon.

 # Instructions